k0sproject/k0s/docs/examples/ansible-playbook.md

 Now we need to create our inventory.
 The before built virtual machines need to be assigned to the different host groups required by the playbook's logic.

-- `initial_controller` = must contain a single cluster that creates the worker and server tokens needed by the other nodes.
+- `initial_controller` = must contain a single node that creates the worker and server tokens needed by the other nodes.
 - `controller` = can contain nodes that, together with the host from `initial_controller` form a highly available isolated control plane.
-- `worker` = must contain at least one host so that we can deploy Kubernetes objects.
+- `worker` = must contain at least one node so that we can deploy Kubernetes objects.

 We could fill `inventory/multipass/inventory.yml` by hand with the metadata provided by `multipass list,` but since we are lazy and want to automate as much as possible, we can use the included Python script `multipass_generate_inventory.py`: